-Michael (Mickey) Rush spent much of his youth portaging canoes, foraging for berries and native plants, and catching and fileting fish throughout northern Minnesota and Wisconsin, where he developed a love for the outdoors and learned that his life's work lies in conserving and managing natural resources.
-As an undergraduate at the University of Minnesota, he was shocked to learn that the Boundary Waters Canoe Area Wilderness is under threat of contamination by a proposed copper mine nearby.
+Mickey spent much of his youth portaging canoes, foraging for berries and native plants, and catching and fileting fish throughout northern Minnesota and Wisconsin, where he developed a love for the outdoors and learned that his life's work lies in conserving and managing natural resources.
+As an undergraduate at the University of Minnesota, he was concerned to learn that the Boundary Waters Canoe Area Wilderness is under threat of contamination by a proposed copper mine nearby.
 After reading about the groundwater modeling work that precedes such a project, he realized his knowledge of physics could be applied to environmental science.
-In addition to modeling, Mickey enjoys pursuing international and interdisciplinary colalborations, leading field workshops, and inspiring young naturalists to work in geosciences.
-Mickey is also passionate about mitigating food waste as a volunteer for Boulder Food Rescue, developing structures that allow folks to live cooperatively, and facilitating restorative conflict mediation.

 - Fulbright Scholar, J. William Fulbright Scholarship Board, 2017